 - Feeding can encourage large groups of gulls and crows.
 They bully other birds, stealing their eggs and killing their chicks

 - Feeding attracts large numbers of waterfowl, which leads to overcrowding and stress, and helps wildlife diseases spread.

 What can I do instead of feeding wildlife?

 Instead of feeding wildlife, we are encouraging visitors to deepen their connection with nature by learning about it.
 We have created bird spotter sheets for each of the parks, along with wildlife trails for people to explore at their leisure.

 The Royal Parks are brimming with birdlife, with most parks recording over 100 species.
 Look out for the green woodpecker flitting amongst the anthills in Richmond Park, the melodic song thrush in Greenwich Park, and the goldcrest in St James’s Park – the UK’s smallest bird.
 Remember to observe these birds from afar, and not to feed or attempt to touch them.

 We’ve created a series of self-guided nature walks across five of the central Royal Parks.
 Available as smartphone-led walks or downloadable PDF maps, visitors can choose from short walks developed for pre-schoolers to more in-depth ecology walks that take in many of the parks’ habitats, from woodlands to meadows and reedbeds.
 The app also informs visitors about some of the invertebrates, birds and mammals they might be able to spot along the way.

-If you can’t make it to one of our parks, we have also created a wealth of resources that can help you learn about and care for nature at home.
-Find out which pollinator friendly plants would look lovely on your windowsill, balcony or garden, or learn about the anatomy of beetles with our Mission:Inverterbrate team.
+If you can’t make it to one of the Royal Parks, we have also created a wealth of resources that can help you learn about and care for nature at home.
+Find out which pollinator friendly plants would look lovely on your windowsill, balcony or garden, or learn about the anatomy of beetles with our team.